 Roger is the founder and executive director of Hope Now Cambodia.
 He is the pastor of Hope Now Bible Church in Fresno, California.

 Hope Now Cambodia is a ministry to Cambodian/American men who came to the U.S. legally, as refugees but were sent back to their country of origin for various reasons.

 These men have been banished over 9,000 miles from their homes and families with little hope of ever returning.
 They love and miss their families in the U.S., moms, dads, wives, children…all are left behind.

 Hope Now Cambodia brings a ray of hope into their lives.
 We let them know they are loved and most importantly that God loves them.
 We provide a caring relationship, ongoing Bible studies, and other services needed as we are financially able.

 Our ministry focuses on two cities in Cambodia, Phnom Penh, and Battambang.
 Each city is led by a staff member who becomes the pastor to many of the men we work with.

-Our director, Roger Feenstra, graduated with High Honors from Moody Bible Institute with a Bachelors degree in Biblical Studies.
+Our director, Roger Feenstra, graduated with High Honors from Moody Bible Institute with a Bachelor of Science degree in Biblical Studies.
 He attended Riverside Community College, Biola College (University), and he received a certificate in Strategic Planning and Management in Retailing from Babson College.

-Carol is a Registered Nurse and will retire from her career in 2019.
-She teaches the Bible to children in our Hope Now Bible Church Sunday School and has written a Bible study workbook for elementary age children.
+Carol is a retired Registered Nurse.
+She teaches the Bible to children in our Hope Now Bible Church Sunday School and has written a Bible study workbook for elementary-age children.
 Carol is a woman of prayer and knows the importance of presenting requests to the Lord daily.
 She has traveled to Cambodia and has seen the ministry first-hand.